I was daunted by the complexities of projects when I started my data science career. We were using Virutalenv in all our Python projects.

 - Difficulty in maintaining consistent environments between teams, and;

-- Lots of boilerplate when packaging and publishing.
+- Lots of boilerplates when packaging and publishing.

 Poetry comes in as a one-stop solution for all of these problems.
 It fulfills my long craving for an npm-like package manager for Python.

 Not a Medium member yet?
 Please use this link to become a member because I earn a commission for referring at no extra cost for you.